DavidMelnychuk/analyze-trump-biden/README.md

 Trump data taken from the [trump twitter archive](http://www.trumptwitterarchive.com/archive).
 Biden data extracted from the Twitter API using [Tweepy](https://www.tweepy.org/).
 Code can be found in get_biden_tweets.py.

-## Running the notebook
+## Analysis
 All code can be found in analyze_tweets.ipynb.
+You can view the notebook right inside GitHub!
-To run the notebook,
+If you'd like to run the notebook yourself,

 clone the repo: `git clone https://github.com/DavidMelnychuk/analyze-trump-biden.git`